Just outside Bangkok in Samut Prakan province is the Erawan museum, that houses one of the most exquisite art collections in Thailand.

 The Erawan Museum is located on Sukhumvit road, at the intersection with the Southern ring road in Samut Prakan province, directly South of Bangkok.
 There is not BTS Skytrain or MRT subway station in the area.
 The best way to get there is by metered taxi, which takes around 30 to 45 minutes from downtown Bangkok depending on traffic.

 Admission & opening hours

-The Erawan Museum opens daily from 9 am until 6 pm.
-Admission is 300 Thai Baht per person.
+The Erawan Museum opens daily from 9 am until 7 pm.

 Free audio guide device in English, Chinese, Thai, Russian and Korean.